gchq/Palisade-services/user-service/README.md

 By specifying all the configuration and pre-population factory values, any user information in the configuration list will be added to the service at runtime.
 This includes being added to the cache, so that the basic `NullUserService` implementation, coupled with the `UserServiceCachingProxy`, acts solely using the cache.

-**Note:** This means that after the cache eviction TTL (Time To Live), the User Service will no longer contain any user information.
+**Note:** This means that after the cache eviction TTL (Time To Live), found in [application.yaml](src/main/resources/application.yaml), the User Service will no longer contain any user information.

-An example of this can be seen in this [Test Yaml](src/contract-tests/resources/application-pre-population.yaml) file which adds the basic user information to the backing store when the service starts up.
+An example of this can be seen in this [Test Yaml](src/contract-tests/resources/application-pre-population.yaml) file which adds a basic user to the backing store when the service starts up.

 How to override the uploaded users:
 1. Create a new `User` class